If your website, blog, or online store is powered by WordPress, you have come to the right place.

 Here are some surprising statistics about WordPress :

-- WordPress now powers 33% of the web
+- WordPress now powers more than 43% of all the websites on the internet

 - 56 Translations of WordPress